-Dumbledore: Well done, Miss Granger.
-Honestly, I would never have expected that to work.
+Dumbledore: Excellently done, Miss Granger.
+Do you know, not even I would have expected that to actually work?

 Harry: "That's why when Ron came over to me as I was sitting down at the Ravenclaw table, and told me to stay away from you, I held my hand out over the floor and said, 'You see how high I'm holding my hand?
 Your intelligence has to be at least this high to talk to me.'
 Then he accused me of, quote, sucking you into the darkness, unquote, so I pursed my lips and went schluuuuurp, and after that his mouth was still making those talking noises so I put up a Quieting Charm.
 I don't think he'll be trying his lectures on me again."

 - "Oh, I'm a Sorting Hat and I'm okay, I sleep all year, I work one day..."